The following Wills & Probate guidance note provides comprehensive and up to date legal information covering:

 all immovable property of the deceased in England or Wales, whether the deceased was domiciled there or elsewhere

-If no Will is found, make enquiries to ascertain whether a Will was made and has been lost.
+If no Will is found, enquiries should be made of the deceased’s next of kin and any known advisers that the deceased had instructed in their lifetime in relation to estate planning to ascertain whether a Will was made and lost.

 There is no statutory definition of intestacy.